 1. Willow Creek Trail

-The Willow Creek Trail is a 1.5-mile hike located in the Rio Grande National Forest near the town of Littleton, Colorado.
+The Willow Creek Trail is a 1.4-mile loop located in Roxborough State Park near the town of Littleton, Colorado.
 Entrance fees are $10 for a vehicle or $4 per person otherwise.

 The hike itself is relatively easy and can be tackled by the vast majority of visitors, although it can get muddy and slippery at certain areas and times of the year, so it may be wise to bring appropriate footwear and gear.